rsyncOSX/RsyncOSX_archived/README.md

 [There is also released a minor version, RsyncGUI](https://itunes.apple.com/us/app/rsyncgui/id1449707783?l=nb&ls=1&mt=12) of RsyncOSX on Apple Mac App Store.
 See the [changelog](https://rsyncosx.github.io/RsyncGUIChangelog).
 RsyncGUI utilizes stock version of rsync in macOS and RsyncGUI only supports synchronize task (no snapshots).

-### About crash?
+### About bugs and crash?

-What happens if bugs occurs during execution of tasks in RsyncOSX?
-The command line tool `rsync` is designed to continue where rsync is by any reason, stopped or killed.
-Users can abort execution of tasks at any time.
-To continue an aborted task execute the task again and rsync will restart and complete the task.
-This is also true if a bug in RsyncOSX occurs during execution of a task.

-If RsyncOSX does halt or crash during operation there is no damage to files or deletion of files in the `source`.
-The `source` is only read during `synchronize` and `snapshot` tasks.
+What happens [if bugs occurs during execution of tasks in RsyncOSX?](https://rsyncosx.github.io/Bugs).
+Fighting bugs are difficult.
+I am not able to test RsyncOSX for all possible user interactions and use.
+From time to time I discover new bugs.
+But I also need support from other users discovering bugs or not expected results.
+If you discover a bug please use the [issues](https://github.com/rsyncOSX/RsyncOSX/issues) and report it.

 ### About restoring files to a temporary restore catalog